GCU aims for 4th consecutive win, 12-8 conference record

-Grand Canyon heads on the road for one final time in the regular season and takes on Wyoming in Laramie Tuesday evening at 5 p.m.
-MST.Â
+Grand Canyon heads on the road for one final time in the regular season to take on Wyoming on Tuesday evening at 5 p.m.
+Phoenix time.

 AT A GLANCE

-Sophomore Chloe Mann, who scored nine points and added six boards against San Jose State, is second in the conference in free throw shooting (84.5%).
+Sophomore guard Chloe Mann, who scored nine points and added six boards against San Jose State, is second in the conference in free throw shooting (84.5%).

 THIS GAME

-GCU faces Wyoming in Laramie for the first time in program history in the regular season finale Tuesday evening.
+GCU faces Wyoming in Laramie for the first time in program history in the regular-season finale Tuesday evening.

 The Lopes are locked into the sixth seed for the MW Championship in Las Vegas, while Wyoming is currently ninth, one game back of Air Force and one game ahead of Nevada.Â